Superbition/Celestte-Docs/docs/using_polyel/session.md

 Let's review some of the session options in `/config/session.php`:

-- `active`: Turn the session system on or off, by default the session system is not active
 - `driver`: The session system storage being used, default is file based
 - `lifetime`: The cookie and session lifetime, session is removed if this lifetime is expired
 - `cookieName`: The name of the session cookie sent to the client